haristoyanov/decoupled-power/README.md

 <br />
 <br />
 It is also of interest to examine the performance of our power supply at a wide range of frequencies.
-Below is a plot of the voltage noise spectral density in V/rtHz against the frequency in Hz on logarithmic axes for a frequency range of 0 Hz to 1500 Hz.
+Below is a plot of the voltage noise spectral density (V/rtHz) against the frequency (Hz) on logarithmic axes for a frequency range of 0 Hz to 1500 Hz.
 To get the total voltage noise in a certain bandwidth, one must integrate the square of the spectral density across that bandwidth and then take the square root of the result.
-After performing a rough integration across a bandwidth ranging from 10 Hz to 1500 Hz using the method described above, we found that the total voltage noise was reduced by a factor of 100,000.
+After performing a rough integration across a bandwidth ranging from 10 Hz to 1500 Hz using the method described above, we found that the total voltage noise was reduced by a factor of approximately 100,000.

 <div align="center">
 <img width="555" alt="image" src="https://github.com/haristoyanov/decoupled-power/assets/99318653/450a2adf-b919-48ae-baff-ac4db87e1f2b">